-You can find a summary by visiting: http://staff.lib.msu.edu/harris23/grants/3gradinf.htm.
+You can find resources by visiting: https://libguides.lib.msu.edu/grants.

-Michigan State University annually awards a number of fellowships and tuition scholarships to encourage and assist highachieving students to pursue study leading to a graduate degree.
+Michigan State University annually awards a number of fellowships and tuition scholarships to encourage and assist high- achieving students to pursue study leading to a graduate degree.
 A recipient of one of these awards must be enrolled in a degree program but is not required to give formal service to the university or to the department or school.